pcapriotti/optparse-applicative/README.md

 [![Continuous Integration status][status-png]][status]
 [![Hackage page (downloads and API reference)][hackage-png]][hackage]

-optparse-applicative is a library for parsing command-line options.
-It provides a collection of primitive parsers, which can be assembled using an [applicative] interface to build arbitrarily complex command-line option specifications.
+optparse-applicative is a haskell library for parsing options on the command line.

+Providing a powerful [applicative] interface to compose command line options and arguments, optparse-applicative provides all that is required for precise and consise CLI specifications for both simple and complex programs.

-optparse-applicative takes care of reading and validating the arguments passed to the command line, handling and reporting errors, generating a usage line, a help screen, and enabling context-sensitive bash completions.
+optparse-applicative takes care of reading and validating the arguments passed to the command line, handling and reporting errors, generating a usage line, a comprehensive help screen, and enabling context-sensitive bash completions.

 **Table of Contents**